 Feedback from discussion participants was positive.

-“I was inspired by the vulnerability demonstrated by the freshmen during our discussion,” said Michaela Altman, ’24, a student adviser.
+“I was inspired by the vulnerability demonstrated by the freshmen during our discussion,” said Michaela Altman, ’24, a student advisor.
 “Many bravely shared their individual stories, backgrounds, and hardships in life, reminding us all that truly getting to know someone is vital to gaining an overall sense of connection and inclusion on campus.”

 Chrissie Bumgardner, co-chair of the Summer Reading Program (SRP) committee, was happy with reports she received on how the discussions went.